bdurrer/angular-styleguide/lgt/README.md

   - Put directives, controllers, components, services, .... in a single file.
 Do not combine multiple aspects in one file.

 ## AFP Components
-  - Define the dependency as angular.module('app', ['afp-widgets'] ) without any `require('afp-widgets')`
+  - Define the dependency as angular.module('app', ['afp-widgets'] ) without any `require('afp-widgets')`.
   - Include the `global-loader.js` in your banklet

   *Why?* The AFP components have an very large dependency tree and are used everywhere.
-We placed the commonly-used modules in `global.js` and load it using the `global-loader.js`
+To reduce the request sizes, we placed the commonly-used modules in `global.js` and load it using the `global-loader.js`
-  Since we cannot control the webpack build (yet), simply do not reference it with `require()`.
+  Since we cannot control the webpack build (yet), simply do not reference it with `require()` in your banklet code.

 ## Webpack
 ### Atomic files